+H.R.S. § 134-81 et. seq. text. - e.
 A person under indictment or convicted of a felony or a crime of violence or under treatment for addiction or abuse of drugs, with a mental disorder, or with a restraining order against him/her shall not own, possess, or control any firearm or ammunition in Hawaii.
 Penalties for violating this section range from a class B felony to a misdemeanor.
-See H.R.S. § 134-7 and § 134-7.5 for entire text.
+See H.R.S. § 134-7 and § 134-7.5 for entire text. - f.
+Electric Guns are regulated in the State of Hawaii.
+See

-d.
-Electric Guns are restricted in the State of Hawaii unless in the possession of State of Hawaii county police or State Sheriffs.Unauthorized possession of an Electric Gun is a misdemeanor, punishable by up to one (1) year in jail and/or a \$2000 fine.
-See H.R.S. § 134-16 for entire text.
-Deadly weapons such as any dirk, dagger, blackjack, slug shot, billy, metal knuckles, switch blades and butterfly knives are not allowed in the State of Hawaii unless authorized by law.
+H.R.S. § 134-81 et. seq. for entire text. - g.
+Deadly weapons such as any dirk, dagger, blackjack, slug shot, billy, metal knuckles, switch blades and butterfly knives are not allowed in the State of Hawaii unless authorized by

+- law.
 Possession of a prohibited weapon is a misdemeanor, punishable by up to one (1) year in jail and/or a \$2,000 fine.
 Any person who knowingly possesses or intentionally uses or threatens to use a deadly or dangerous weapon while engaged in the commission of a crime is guilty of a Class C Felony, punishable by up to five (5) years jail and/or a \$10,000 fine.
-See H.R.S. §§ 134-51, 134-52 and 134-53 for entire text.
+See H.R.S. §§ 134-51, 134-52 and 134-52 and 134-52 and 134-53 for entire text. - h.

-- e.
 No person shall sell, give, lend, or deliver into the possession of another any firearm except in accordance with this chapter.
 See H.R.S. §134-2(h) for entire text. - IV.
-If you are on official duty with your governmental law enforcement agency, you should be familiar with the requirements of H.R.S. §134-11.
-Prior to arriving in Hawaii, you should contact the county police department in which you will be doing your official business and review H.R.S. § 134-11.
-See H.R.S. §134-11 for entire text. - V. What should you do if you decide to carry a concealed firearm in the State of Hawaii? - a.
+If you are on official duty with your governmental law enforcement agency, you should contact the county police department in which you will be doing your official business. - V. What should you do if you decide to carry a concealed firearm in the State of Hawaii? - a.
 Make sure that you have your governmental agency issued law enforcement photographic identification.
 We recommend you obtain a letter from your governmental law enforcement agency, on official letterhead, indicating that you are in possession of authorized photographic identification and that you meet all requirements of 18 U.S.C. § 926B. - b.
-If stopped by a Hawaii law enforcement officer (LEO), you should calmly indicate to the LEO that you are a law enforcement officer and in possession of a concealed weapon, pursuant to the Law Enforcement Officers Safety

-Act.
-You should then present the LEO with your governmental agency issued photographic identification and verification letter.

-- c.
-Due to the fact that there is NO standardized photographic identification or registry, if the LEO cannot readily verify your photographic identification, he/she may ask you to relinquish your firearm until verification is received from your governmental law enforcement agency.
-You will be permitted to carry a concealed weapon only if the officer can verify that you are in fact a "qualified law enforcement officer" pursuant to 18 U.S.C. § 926B. - d.
-Do not leave your firearm inside of an unattended vehicle.
+If stopped by a Hawaii law enforcement officer (LEO), you should calmly indicate to the LEO that you are a law enforcement officer and in possession of a concealed weapon, pursuant to the Law Enforcement Officers Safety Act.
+You should then present the LEO with your governmental agency issued photographic identification and verification letter. - c.
+Due to the fact that there is NO standardized photographic identification for law enforcement officers nor a national registry of law enforcement officers, if the LEO cannot readily verify your photographic identification, he/she may ask you to relinquish your firearm until verification is received from your governmental law enforcement agency.
+You will be permitted to carry a concealed weapon only if the officer can verify that you are in fact a "qualified law enforcement officer" pursuant to 18 U.S.C. § 926B.